Skip to main content

 Best Ethernet Cables 2026: Cat6, Cat6A, and When You Need Shielded

 We've pulled Cat6A, shielded, outdoor, and direct-burial cables across 50+ business installs.
-Here's what we actually recommend — by use case and environment.
+What we recommend — by use case and environment.

 For most business and homelab installations in 2026, the right ethernet cable comes down to three things: Cat6A for new infrastructure (Cat6 if you're maintaining existing 1 Gbps drops), solid pure copper conductors (not CCA), and a jacket rating that matches your environment (CMR for indoor, CMP for plenum, CMX for outdoor).